mxsasha/lessobviouschecklist/docs/index.md

 - Don’t publish attendees’ info on an attendee list or something similar, without them opting in.
 - Make sure the organisers are visible.
 If you have a registration desk, try to have someone there all the time.
 If an attendee needs help, it can make them feel very lost if they can’t find an organiser.
 - Discourage clique forming, and make first-timers feel much more welcome, by encouraging your attendees to follow the [Community++ rule](http://ericholscher.com/blog/2017/dec/2/breaking-cliques-at-events/) and the [Pac-Man rule](http://ericholscher.com/blog/2017/aug/2/pacman-rule-conferences/#pac-man-rule).

-## Children

-- Consider offering childcare, to make the event more accessible to parents.
-[PyCon](https://us.pycon.org/2020/childcare/) has done this in the past.
-You could poll whether attendees might be interested, and see if it would be affordable for the parents.
-There can be legal requirements involved.
-- If many of your attendees travel longer distances, the travel costs for a child would still be substantial for the parents, and it would take them extra effort and planning.
-Therefore, another option is to offer to cover costs of childcare at home.
-If most of your attendees are local, this is less of a concern.
-- In general, be explicit about whether children are welcome at your event and in which settings, and which kinds of food you can provide for them.
-- Some attendees may need to breastfeed or pump breastmilk.
-The best is to have a space planned for attendees for this purpose, and document who to make space requests to.
-Ideally, this space would be near the childcare room.
-At a minimum, the space just needs to be clean, private, and have electricity.
-Include access to a refrigerator or mini-fridge if that is an option.
-Most event spaces (or HR departments, if the event is in an office space) are used to handling these sort of inquiries.
-- Be explicit in that the private breastfeeding room is an optional service, and that feeding is allowed wherever and whenever the attendee likes.
-Otherwise attendees may think this is only allowed in private spaces.
-The private space is still needed, as some attendees may be more comfortable in private, and not every child will nurse near noise and traffic.

 ## Speakers